webDevBig/golem-js-preview-program/tasks/3-build-your-image/FEEDBACK.md

 List any additional steps that were necessary to resolve the task (other than the steps in the README.md):

 [
-Specify that maybe you'll need to include additional libraries or tools to the Dockerfile.
-Cause I was have some isues with adding generator.mjs to the Dockerfile and reading this script at the main.mjs ]
+I added to the Dockerfile install commander.
+Without it was some errors ]

 ### Feedback: